manjula-dube/pseudo-stack-sprint1/clone.md

 ###Lets take an example
 **Shallow Copy**:
 It makes a copy of the reference to X into Y. Think about it as a copy of X's Address.
-So, the addresses of A and B will be the same i.e. they will be pointing to the same memory location.
+So, the addresses of X and Y will be the same i.e. they will be pointing to the same memory location.

 **Deep copy**:
 It makes a copy of all the members of X, allocates  different memory location for Y and then assigns the copied members to Y to achieve deep copy.
 In this way, if X vanishes Y is still valid in the memory.